J. R. Richard: 1977 season

 Richard began the 1977 season with a stellar performance, a nine-inning, seven-strikeout effort on April 8 against the Atlanta Braves.
 He pitched seven complete game victories in the first half of the season.
 By the All-Star break, Richard had nine wins and six losses in over 160 innings of work, accompanied by 119 strikeouts and a 2.69 ERA.
 Although Richard struggled through July and early August, he did manage to pitch three complete games (including two shutouts) in five starts from August 27 to September 17.
 He had 11 and 10 strikeouts respectively in the final two starts of that roughly 20-day span.

 Richard closed out the season with two complete games, the first against the Braves on September 27, and the second against the Dodgers on October 2.
 He had a season-high 14 strikeouts in his final start, which tied Steve Carlton's season-high mark.
 Richard concluded the season on a high note by winning nine of his last twelve decisions.
 At the end of the season, he led the Astros' pitching staff in wins, starts, complete games, innings pitched, walks, and strikeouts.
 He had 18 wins and 12 losses in 267 innings pitched and posted a 2.97 ERA and 214 strikeouts.
 For the first time since becoming a permanent member of the Astros' starting rotation, Richard was not the league leader in walks allowed, but as he had done in 1976, he led the league in wild pitches.
 He finished fourth in the league with 13 complete games, and he improved his fielding from the previous season by going through an error-free season.

 Richard hit well for a pitcher, going 20-for-87 in the season with two triples, two home runs, and seven runs batted in.
-After the season was completed, Richard underwent an emergency appendicectomy on October 26, 1977, at a Houston hospital.
+After the season was completed, Richard underwent an emergency appendectomy on October 26, 1977, at a Houston hospital.
 He spent most of the off-season working out at the Houston Astrodome and, for relaxation, fishing.
 In early 1978, he was a participant in ABC's Superstars all-around sports competition.